About

 The story behind the studio.

 I am not here to prove myself.
-I am here to make Him visible.
+I am here to make HIM visible.

 The decades between